-Chinese Crested dogs do best with some mental and physical activity every day.
+Chinese crested dogs do best with some mental and physical activity every day.
 They excel at dog sports like agility, flyball, lure coursing, and obedience.
-Despite their small stature and diva-like looks, they’re formidable athletes.
+Despite their small stature and diva-like looks, they are formidable athletes.
 At the very least, puzzle toys and teaching new tricks are great ways to keep your dog’s mind and body in shape.

 Aside from proper exercise, this breed requires some extra support and care in the grooming department.
 The powderpuff variety needs just as much grooming as many other long-haired dogs.
 The hairless variety requires sunscreen or clothing to prevent burns and is prone to rashes and skin irritation.

 This breed’s predisposition to skin inflammation makes diet extra important.
 Feeding your dog high-quality food will help reduce the risk of rashes and inflammation.
 Some crested dogs even benefit from acne medication.

 These little dogs are known for being smart, cheerful, and friendly.
 That said, they are very small and can be quite delicate.
 Though they are athletic, they are not sturdy enough for many small children.
 They are an excellent match for families with gentle kids or children interested in learning how to train dogs.